Guides for Brides logo

 The Location

-The Sikh Wedding rituals and actual ceremony are most likely to take place in a temple such as a Gurdwara.
+The Sikh Wedding rituals and actual ceremony are most likely to take place in a Gurdwara.
 Here, friends and family will come together to watch the official part union of the couple.

 The Attire